vasco-santos/hash-stream-singularity-like-index-store/DESIGN.md

 ### Database Queries

 These SQL queries are used to retrieve index records for a given CID from a **Singularity-like SQLite database schema**.
-They serve as the basis for constructing byte range references to content stored simulating CAR files within object storage.
+They serve as the basis for constructing byte range references to content stored within object storage.

 #### 🔍 Entry Points